vars1ty/Linux-Fixes/README.md

 7. Launch the game and done, it should work.
 How stable it is though varies.

 If you want to fix the offset cursor without ALT+TAB (DE) or Swapping Workspaces (WM), install `gamescope`.
+## Cursor Themes not working
+If you set your cursor theme through LXAppearance and can't see it across all of your applications, then it didn't get set properly.

+1. Locate the **exact** name of the cursor theme, it's listed in LXAppearance -> Mouse Cursor
+2. Open Terminal and write in `gsettings set org.gnome.desktop.interface cursor-theme (name-of-theme)`
+3. Open `~/.config/gtk-3.0/settings.ini` in your favorite text editor
+4. Set the value of `gtk-cursor-theme-name` to the cursor themes name
+5. Restart and done!